G7 allies are moving ahead with a $50 billion loan for Ukraine backed by frozen Russian funds

 Leaders of the wealthy democracies agreed earlier this year to engineer the mammoth loan to help Ukraine in its fight for survival after Russia’s invasion.
 Interest earned on profits from Russia’s frozen central bank assets would be used as collateral.

+At a ceremony Wednesday in Washington, Treasury Secretary Janet Yellen and Ukraine’s finance minister, Sergii Marchenko, put into writing assurances that the U.S. loan will be paid for by the windfall proceeds of the immobilized Russian sovereign assets, not by American taxpayer dollars.

+“Letting Ukraine fall would invite further aggression by (Russian President Vladimir) Putin and jeopardize the safety of our NATO allies in Europe, who we are committed by treaty to defend,” Yellen said.

-Daleep Singh, the White House deputy national security adviser on international economics, said the United States plans to provide a loan of $20 billion.
-The additional $30 billion will come from the European Union, the United Kingdom, Canada and Japan. among others.
+The additional $30 billion will come from the European Union, the United Kingdom, Canada and Japan, among others.

-“To be clear, nothing like this has ever been done before,” Singh said.
+“To be clear, nothing like this has ever been done before,” said Daleep Singh, the deputy national security adviser on international economics.
 “Never before has a multilateral coalition frozen the assets of an aggressor country and then harnessed the value of those assets to fund the defense of the aggrieved party all while respecting the rule of law and maintaining solidarity.”

-Singh said that the Biden administration intends to divide its share between aiding Ukraine’s economy and military.
-It will require congressional action to send military aid.
+Singh said the Biden administration intends to divide the U.S. share of $20 billion between aiding Ukraine’s economy and military.
+It will require congressional action to send military aid, and Defense Secretary Lloyd Austin said that weapons and equipment being promised now can take weeks or months to get to Ukraine.

-“To be clear, either way, the U.S. will provide $20 billion in support for Ukraine in this effort, whether it’s split between economic and military support or provided entirely via economic assistance,” Singh said.

-Singh said more details about the loan are expected to be ironed out during this week’s G-7 finance ministers’ meeting in Stresa, Italy.
+The idea of using Russia’s frozen assets to help Ukraine faced resistance at first from European officials who cited legal and financial stability concerns.
+The move gained momentum after more than a year of negotiations between finance officials and after Biden in April signed legislation that allowed the government to seize the roughly $5 billion in Russian state assets in the U.S.

 The G7 announced in June that most of the loan would be backed by profits being earned on roughly $260 billion in immobilized Russian assets.
-The vast majority of that money is held in European Union nations.
+The vast majority of that money is held in EU nations.

-The decision came after months of debate on the legality of confiscating the money and sending it to Ukraine.

 The U.S. and its allies immediately froze whatever Russian central bank assets they had access to when Moscow invaded Ukraine in 2022.